Login

 • Rear brake

-Islabikes is a British company founded by Isla Rowntree, who is dedicated to creating high-quality bikes designed so that children develop a passion for cycling.
-Great care is taken to ensure the bikes fit well, ride well and aren&#;t too heavy for little riders to manage.
+The Islabikes Rothan is an outstanding balance bike from a company dedicated to creating high-quality bikes designed to inspire a passion for cycling in children.
+Great care is taken to ensure bikes fit well, ride smoothly, and aren’t too heavy for young riders.

-Available in a range of bright, cheerful colours, the Rothan has a lightweight aluminium frame, chunky tyres with plenty of grip and it even features a brake designed for smaller hands.
+Available in bright colors, the Rothan features a lightweight aluminum frame, chunky tires for optimal grip, and a brake designed for smaller hands.

 Frog 40